 available to assist organizations, historical societies, museums and the private

-Please sign our GUESTBOOK, and perhaps tell us a bit
+Please sign our GUESTBOOK, and Mailing List, and perhaps tell us a bit

 about yourself and what you collect.

 Whether your interest is Victorian millinery, Edwardian hats, Downton Abbey Hats, Flapper and Art Deco hats, 1930's, 1940's or 1950's vintage hats, we hope to assist you.

 give you an idea of the hats in our collection, here are the names of